fargiolas/gnome-mastermind/README.md

 ## Contribute

-The project is quiteold and in great need of some fresh contributions!
+The project is quite old and in great need of some fresh contributions!
 Patches, PR and bug reports more than welcome!

 ## Contacts